eclipse/editdor/README.md

 - Render TD to be more human-readable
 - Validate JSON Syntax and JSON Schema for TD (JSONLD and Additional Validation for nested TM will be implemented in the future)
 - Add a TM or TD via a CSV file (For now, Modbus only)
+- Configuration on Settings page includes: southbound URL, northbound URL, save location, and configuration of the path value